wp-plugins/events-made-easy/readme.txt

 == Changelog ==

 = 1.3.1 =
+* Improvement: add width and height to thumb images, just in case the resized versions don't exist
 * Bugfix: make #_LOCATIONNAME work again
 * Bugfix: calendar days with a single digit didn't show the events